LeeoBianchi/HealpixMPI.jl/paper/paper.md

 This is exactly the goal HEALPix was targeting, when more than two decades ago was released, quickly becoming the standard library for CMB numerical analysis.
 HEALPix code can be of course used for a wider variety of applications, but its bond with CMB analysis has always been particularly strong, especially given the research interests of its main authors.

-Not surprisingly, the cosmic microwave background is also the research context wherein `HealpixMPI.jl` concept was born.
+Not surprisingly, the cosmic microwave background is also the research context wherein `HealpixMPI.jl` was born.
 SHTs are often the computational bottleneck of CMB data analysis pipelines, as the one implemented by Cosmoglobe [@Watts_2023] collaboration, based on the software Commander [@Eriksen_2004], which I have been contributing to with the work that led to the release of `HealpixMPI.jl`.

 Given the significantly increasing amount of data produced by the most recent observational experiments, efficient algorithms alone are no longer enough to perform SHTs within acceptable run times and a parallel approach must be implemented.